sasjs/cli.sasjs.io/docs/faq.md

 * Virus Scanner checking every file that is downloaded
 * Proxy settings (in which case, update the PAC file)
 * Slow network connection

+The PAC file issue will only apply in corporate settings.
+The steps to address:

+1. Look in PAC for your proxy settings
+2. Set them in npm
+    - npm config set proxy <<address>>
+    - npm congig set https-proxy <<address>>